Lodges and Glamping

 How to plan a camping trip.

-My trusty Coleman stove along with a campfire is enough to feed my family of five under the stars.
+My trusty Coleman stove, along with a campfire, is enough to feed my family of five under the stars.
 Photo Credit: Catherine Parker

 Cooking and Eating Outside

-Don’t plan for crazy, complicated food for your camping trip.
-Hotdogs and burgers are fine for the family.
 Really.
 They taste better grilled on the open fire.
 If your kids need something to do, then hand them a weiner on a roasting stick.

 Better yet, buy the best steaks you can find for the adults.
 Add some easy sides, like a can of beans, prewashed and packaged sugar snap peas, or even precut and packaged spinach.
-Green vegetables sauté up great in a cast iron skillet with a cut-up bacon for flavoring.
+Green vegetables sauté up great in a cast-iron skillet with a cut-up bacon for flavoring.

-Skip baked potatoes, too complicated to get consistent heat, Instead, cut up potatoes, onion and garlic then add seasoning salt before you leave home.
-At the campsite, put the potato mixture in foil packs and set on the campfire grate.
-Buy a loaf of french bread from the bakery department, the one wrapped in foil and put it on the fire grate as well.
+At the campsite, put the potato mixture in foil packs and set them on the campfire grate.
+Buy a loaf of French bread from the bakery department, the one wrapped in foil and put it on the fire grate as well.

 Don’t forget the marshmallows for s’mores.
-We changed up the candy over the years so if you like peanut butter cups try those on your s’more next time.
+We changed up the candy over the years, so if you like peanut butter cups, try those on your s’more next time.

 Breakfast Ideas

-One of my top tips for camping with kids is make a satisfying breakfast if you have the time.
+One of my top tips for camping with kids is to make a satisfying breakfast if you have the time.
 Pancake mixture in a shakeable jar works great for pancakes on the open fire or camp stove.
-Breakfast tacos, or burritos, are another top breakfast item for us.
-Though scambled eggs and sausage or bacon are great options as well.

 100 Everyday Items You Need for Your Car